textX/textX/docs/scoping.md

     })

 This example selects the fully qualified name provider as default provider ("\*.\*").
-Moreover, for special attributes of a "Connection" a relative name lookup is specified: Here the "path" from the rule "Connection" containing the attribute of interrest (e.g. "Connection.from_port") to the referenced element is specified (the slot contained in "from_inst.component.slots").
+Moreover, for special attributes of a "Connection" a relative name lookup is specified: Here the "path" from the rule "Connection" containing the attribute of interest (e.g. "Connection.from_port") to the referenced element is specified (the slot contained in "from_inst.component.slots").
 Since this attribute is a list, the list is searched to find the referenced name.

+!!! note
-Note: special rule selections (e.g., "Connection.from_port") are preferred to wildcard selection (e.e, "\*.\*").
+    Special rule selections (e.g., "Connection.from_port") are preferred to wildcard selection (e.e, "\*.\*").

 ### Scope Providers defined in Module "textx.scoping.providers"